 - Your new ARM SoC Linux support check-list (Embedded Linux Conference Europe, Barcelona, November 2012)

-Also attending these conferences, the Free Electrons team also recorded and published videos of the talks:
+Also attending these conferences, the Bootlin team also recorded and published videos of the talks:

 - FOSDEM 2012